kaikanwu/keras_in_action/README.md

-"some demos based on keras"
+some demos based on keras!